Authorities charge officer who opened fire on couple’s car

 The shooting sparked several protests in New Haven and neighboring Hamden and prompted calls from area clergy and activists for both officers to be fired.

-Police initially said Eaton and Yale University officer Terrance Pollack opened fire on the car when the driver, Paul Witherspoon III, got out abruptly.
+Police initially said Eaton and Yale University officer Terrance Pollock opened fire on the car when the driver, Paul Witherspoon III, got out abruptly.
 Witherspoon’s girlfriend, Stephanie Washington, was wounded but recovered.
 The shooting was recorded by Eaton’s body camera and surveillance cameras.

 Messages seeking comment were left for Eaton and his attorney Monday.
-Griffin determined that Pollack’s use of force was justified.
+Griffin determined that Pollock’s use of force was justified.

 Officials say Eaton posted $100,000 bail and was ordered to appear in court Oct.
 28 to face one count of first-degree assault and two counts of first-degree reckless endangerment.

-Authorities said Eaton and Pollack stopped the car while investigating a reported attempted armed robbery in Hamden.
+Authorities said Eaton and Pollock stopped the car while investigating a reported attempted armed robbery in Hamden.
 The car matched the description of the one involved in the attempted robbery.

 Eaton told investigators he believed Witherspoon had a gun.
 He did not.